 One of the major failures of the OHMVR Division, as explained by former Deputy Director Daphne Green in her interview with the Attorney General as part of the 2012 State Parks Department secret fund investigation, was the Division’s acquisition or planned acquisition of property which was not suitable for OHV use.
 Tesla Park was not appropriate for OHV when it was purchased in 1996 and 1998.

 Had the OHMVR Division completed necessary due diligence before the purchase as required by law, the sensitive natural and historic/cultural resources in Tesla Park would have been identified and Tesla Park would never have been purchased for expansion of Carnegie SVRA.
 Having failed to perform such pre-acquisition evaluation, the OHMVR Division is now attempting to justify opening Tesla Park to OHV use simply because they intended the property be designated for OHV use and they used OHMVR funds for purchase.
 Just because someone buys a piece of property does not mean they can do whatever they want with it.

 Additionally, Tesla Park and the Corral Hollow Canyon have been long known for their historic significance, including the historic Carnegie and Tesla mining district, and for the unique biological diversity of the area.
-In the last 25 years the ecological importance of the Tesla/Corral Hollow region has made it a target area for conservation easements and natural preserves, not development.
+In the last three decades the ecological importance of the Tesla/Corral Hollow region has made it a target area for conservation easements and natural preserves, not development.

 Fact – Carnegie SVRA was a private motorcycle park prior to purchase by State Parks in 1979.
 While there was some damage from prior motorcycle use, the intensity of the use has increased significantly under the 30 plus years State OHMVR management, and, as a result, increased environmental destruction has occurred.
 Review of historical aerial photographs and Google Earth images document that environmental damage at Carnegie SVRA has increased under State OHMVR management.